-In my last blog post, I compared RRSPs with TFSAs.
-I thought it would be a good idea to follow that up by expanding on the program Canadians are most familiar with… the RRSP.
-You may have a rough idea of how RRSPs work, but do you have a grasp on how these investments fit into your overall financial plan and life?
+In a previous post, I compared RRSPs with TFSAs.
+This time I’d like to provide a few strategies on the program Canadians are most familiar with - the RRSP.
+Most investors have a rough idea of how RRSPs work, but determining how they fit into your life and financial plan can be a different story.

-If you’re not familiar with how your contribution affects your taxes, below is a simple example for someone earning $100,000 and paying the 2013 Ontario “marginal” tax rate of about 43%.
+If you’re not familiar with how contributions affect your taxes, below is a simple example for someone earning $120,000 and paying the 2019 Ontario “marginal” tax rate of about 43.0%.

-On the other hand, if you’re retired and need to withdraw funds from your RRSP for additional income, your taxes would go up.
-For example, a person living in Ontario with an existing income of $70,000 (tax bracket of about 33%) and withdrawing $10,000 from their RRSP would see something like this:
+On the other hand, if you’re retired and need to withdraw funds from your RRSP, your taxes will increase.
+For example, a person living in Ontario with an existing income of $60,000 (marginal tax bracket of roughly 30%) and withdrawing $10,000 a year from their RRSP, would incur the following:

 The benefits of RRSP loans